tomdstanton/GetAlleles/README.md

   Input files / stdin can be compressed

-  reference            Reference genes in ffn format, use - for stdin assembly             Assembly file(s) in fna format
+  reference            Reference genes in ffn/fna format, use - for stdin assembly             Assembly file(s) in fna format

+Alignment options:

+  -i 80, --min-id 80   Minimum identity percentage for alignment -c 80, --min-cov 80  Minimum coverage percentage for alignment --best-n 0           Best N hits per reference or 0 to report all (that pass filters) --cull               Culls overlapping references so only the best is kept (that pass filters) --args               Extra arguments to pass to mini{map2,prot}; MUST BE WRAPPED

 Allele options:

-  -i 80, --min-id 80   Minimum identity percentage for alignment -c 80, --min-cov 80  Minimum coverage percentage for alignment --best-n 0           Best N hits per reference or 0 to report all (that pass filters) --cull               Culls overlapping references so only the best is kept (that pass filters) --table 11           Codon table to use for translation --dna-hash sha1      Algorithm for hashing the allele DNA sequence --aa-hash md5        Algorithm for hashing the allele AA sequence
+  --table 11           Codon table to use for translation --dna-hash sha1      Algorithm for hashing the allele DNA sequence --aa-hash md5        Algorithm for hashing the allele AA sequence